ioangogo/tint.net/README.md

 Other Versions
 --------------

-OSX and iOS: Will not happen as I can't find a feture in the display server to achive this, and my stance on apple hardware
+**OS X**: Will not happen as I can't find a feture in the display server to achive this, and my stance on apple hardware

+**iOS**: Never happening with my own code, as 1.
+Too expensive 2. iOS is to locked down for it to work for the larger market

-Linux: Almost happening, just working out how x11 works
+**Linux**: Almost happening, just working out how x11 works

-Android: I NEED TO LEARN JAVA
+**Android**: I NEED TO LEARN JAVA

 Licence
 -------